Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/readme.md

 - [Sigrunixia](https://github.com/sigrunixia), eventually, for their over-spazzing on the CSS and getting the thing uploaded onto the Vault.
 - [Robinsving](https://github.com/robinsving), whose dataview spells will get re-added to the CLI spell format, soon.
 (I promise.)

-If I forgot someone, poke me - Sigrunixia
+If I forgot someone, poke me – Sigrunixia

 ## Changelog
+-
 - 2023-04-28: Cleanup in preparation for major update
 - 2023-03-02: Updated Broken Links, made relative to top-level folder thus enabling to be moved when consistent plugins are used.
 Merged Pathfinder 2E into TTRPGShare Pathfinder Vault.
 - 2023-02-21: CLI Enabled Initial Load onto Share out of Testing Mode

 ## Legal Disclaimer

+> "The Obsidian TTRPG Community uses trademarks and/or copyrights owned by Paizo Inc., used under [Paizo's Community Use Policy](http://paizo.com/communityuse).
+>
- __"The Obsidian TTRPG Community uses trademarks and/or copyrights owned by Paizo Inc., used under Paizo's Community Use Policy ([paizo.com/communityuse](http://paizo.com/communityuse)).
-We are expressly prohibited from charging you to use or access this content. __Obsidian TTRPG Community__ is not published, endorsed, or specifically approved by Paizo.
-For more information about Paizo Inc. and Paizo products, visit [paizo.com](http://paizo.com/).
+> We are expressly prohibited from charging you to use or access this content. __Obsidian TTRPG Community__ is not published, endorsed, or specifically approved by Paizo.
+>
+> For more information about Paizo Inc. and Paizo products, visit [paizo.com](http://paizo.com/).